CUHK-AIM-Group/CLIFF/README.md

 ## 📋 TODO List
-- [√] Release code for CLIFF
+- [X] Release code for CLIFF
-- [√] Release the MVP version for CLIFF
+- [X] Release the MVP version for CLIFF
 - [ ] Release the training script
 - [ ] Release the code and model for LVIS setting